-- (2) If the senior next-of-kin cannot be easily identified, then a supervisor is to attend the scene and assist, where practicable. - (3) If Forensic Services is to attend the scene and the senior next-of-kin has not been identified, photographs of any items that might assist in disclosing/identifying next-of-kin are to be taken. - (4) If the senior next-of-kin has not been identified prior to the attending member concluding duty then this is to be recorded on the Report of Death form and the member is to ensure that this information is brought to the attention of the coroner's associate.
-It will then become the responsibility of the coroner's associate to make all subsequent enquiries to identify the senior next-of-kin. - (5) Once identified, the senior next-of-kin should be provided with information as to how the coronial process works.
-The senior next of-kin needs to be advised that they may object to a post mortem.
-The answer to this question is to be recorded on the Report of Death form. - (6) Where the next-of-kin of a deceased person is overseas, notification of the death to the next-of-kin may be accomplished at any time as follows: - (a) Where the person to be notified is an Australian National travelling abroad, the Department of Foreign Affairs and Trade (DFAT) should be contacted to facilitate notification in the first instance.
-DFAT maintain a 'Smart Traveller' website on which Australians can register their travel itinerary and contact details whilst overseas; or - (b) Where the person to be notified is an Australian National living or travelling abroad, and the person's current whereabouts is already known, Interpol can be contacted to complete notification instead of DFAT through Radio Dispatch Services (RDS).
-Interpol liaise directly with local policing authorities so in some cases can make speedier contact than DFAT might through embassies and diplomatic contacts.
-The Australian Federal Police (AFP) are Australia's Interpol-Europol contact point. - (c) Where the person to be notified is a Foreign National, Interpol (AFP) should be contacted to facilitate notification through Radio Dispatch Services (RDS). - (7) Where the death of a foreign national occurs, the appropriate local consulate should also be informed of the death by the attending police officer, without delay. - (8) Where assistance is required, the Dignitary Protection Unit may be contacted.
-Requests should be made in the first instance to the Inspector, Special Response and Counter-Terrorism, who will make arrangements via Dignitary Protection Unit members.
-The following additional information, if known or obtainable, should be supplied at the time: - (a) full name, address and passport and/or other official identification details; - (b) date and place of death; - (c) brief circumstances of cause of death; - (d) any known next-of-kin burial arrangements, objections to post mortem; and - (e) a contact in the State from whom the next-of-kin may obtain further information.
+- (5) If the SNOK has not been identified prior to the attending member concluding duty then this is to be recorded on the ROD form and the member is to ensure that this information is brought to the attention of the Coroner's Associate.
+It will then become the responsibility of the Coroner's Associate to make all subsequent enquiries to identify the SNOK. - (6) Once identified, the SNOK should be provided with information as to how the coronial process works (see Coroner's Office information for families).
+The SNOK must be asked if they object to post mortem examinations, and their answer is to be recorded on the ROD form.
+If the SNOK objects to post mortem examinations, an objection to PM Affidavit is to be obtained and forwarded to the Coroner's Office with the ROD form. - (7) Where the SNOK is overseas, notification may be accomplished at any time as follows: - (a) Where the person to be notified is an Australian national living or travelling overseas, and their whereabouts is known, the Department of Foreign Affairs and Trade (DFAT) should be contacted to facilitate notification in the first instance.
+DFAT maintain a 'Smart Traveller' website on which Australians can register their travel itinerary and contact details whilst overseas; or - (b) Where the person to be notified is an Australian National living or travelling overseas, and their whereabouts is unknown, both DFAT and Interpol should be contacted to conduct enquiries for purpose of notifying the SNOK.
+RDS can assist with Interpol contact.
+Interpol liaise directly with local policing authorities so in some cases can make speedier enquiries than DFAT.
+The Australian Federal Police (AFP) are Australia's Interpol contact point. - (c) Where the person to be notified is a Foreign National overseas, Interpol (AFP) should be contacted via RDS to facilitate notification. - (8) Where the death of a foreign national occurs, the appropriate local consulate should also be informed of the death by the attending police officer, without delay. - (9) The Dignitary Protection Unit may, on a case-by-case basis, be able to assist members with foreign national related enquiries.
+Requests should be made in the first instance to the Inspector, Counter Terrorism Security Preparedness, EMSR, who will make arrangements via Dignitary Protection Unit members.
+The following additional information, if known or obtainable, should be supplied at the time: - (a) full name, address and passport and/or other official identification details; - (b) date and place of death; - (c) brief circumstances of cause of death; - (d) any known SNOK burial arrangements, objections to post mortem; and - (e) a contact in the State from whom the SNOK may obtain further information.